-Special Extras: Singles are invited to meet and mingle at a cocktail mixer and on voyages of 30 days or more, gentleman hosts are available for dancing.
+Special Extras: Singles are invited to dine together (by advance request), and, on voyages of 40 days or more, gentleman hosts are available for dancing and dining.

-Discounts available: Typical rates run from 140 percent to 200 percent for solos.
-Holland America does not offer any special solo deals.
+Discounts Available: Typical rates run from 150 percent to 200 percent for solos.
+Holland America doesn't offer any special solo deals.

-Singles make up about 10 percent (pretty significant in cruising) of its passengers.
-Another plus: With just 296 passengers on Silver Cloud and Silver Wind, 382 apiece on Silver Shadow and Silver Whisper, and 540 on Silver Spirit, solo cruisers find it easy to feel at home.
-Some of the enrichment programs and special interest cruises ensure a compatible mix of people with like interests, solo or not.
+Why: Silversea doesn't offer "single" cabins, but its occasional special fare deals mean that a solo traveler can sail alone without a huge penalty.
+Their typical solo fares are 25 to 75 percent above the double-occupancy rate.
+Singles make up about 10 percent (pretty significant in cruising) of the line's passenger base.
+Another plus: With just 296 passengers on Silver Cloud and Silver Wind, 382 apiece on Silver Shadow and Silver Whisper and 540 on Silver Spirit, solo cruisers find it easy to feel at home.
+Some of the enrichment programs and special-interest cruises ensure a compatible mix of people with like interests, solo or not.

-Special Extras: A cocktail reception is held on every voyage with a large number of solos.
-Most voyages of over 10 days also have male Social Ambassadors onboard as dance partners and shore excursion escorts.
+Special Extras: A welcome reception with Champagne is held on every voyage with a large number of solos.
+Most voyages of more than 10 days also have gentleman hosts onboard as dance partners and shore excursion escorts.

-Special Extras: Crystal's unique activities include the Creative Learning Institute, with choices that range from acting workshops, language lessons and astronomy classes to a Computer University.
+Special Extras: Crystal's unique activities include seminars through the Creative Learning Institute, with choices like acting workshops, language lessons, astronomy classes and a Computer University.

 Fred.
 Olsen Cruises

 Special Extras: All Fred.
 Olsen ships -- Balmoral, Boudicca, Braemar and Black Watch -- offer solo cabins, ranging in number from 40 (Braemar) to 64 (Balmoral).
-Not only do single cabins come in a variety of categories (including a few balcony staterooms and solo suites), but they are also decorated for solos.
-Travelers will find a cozy stateroom with just one bed, with extra furnishings where the second bed would normally go.
+Cozy single cabins, outfitted with just one bed, come in a variety of categories, including a few balcony suites.

-Why: The cozy atmosphere on Seabourn's small ships assures solos that they won't be overlooked, and getting to know fellow guests is easy.
+Why: The cozy atmosphere on Seabourn's small ships assures solos that they won't be overlooked, and getting to know fellow cruisers is easy.

-Special Extras: One of Seabourn's lovely traditions is to have its officers and entertainment staffers host tables at dinner -- not only on a formal evening but on just about every night.
-Solo travelers receive special consideration when it comes to invites -- so you really don't have to dine alone if you don't choose to.
-As well, single ladies will be escorted across the dining room by the maitre d', a nice touch.
+Special Extras: One of Seabourn's lovely traditions is to have its officers and entertainers host tables at dinner -- not only on a formal evening but on just about every night.
+Solo travelers receive special consideration when it comes to invites, so you really don't have to dine alone if you don't choose to.
+As well, single travelers will be escorted across the dining room by the maitre d' or other staffer, which is a nice touch.

 Discounts Available: Depending on the sailing and the time of year, Seabourn offers capacity-controlled discounts on "run of the ship" A-, B2- or V1-category suites.
-Solos pay just 50 percent more than double-occupancy passengers, but Seabourn will choose their statement location.
-Assignments will be made about 30 days before sailing.
+Solos pay just 50 percent more than double-occupancy passengers, but Seabourn chooses the stateroom locations.
+(Specific suite requests can be accommodated if solos pay 75 percent more.)
+Assignments are made about 30 days before sailing.

-Special Extras: This Italian cruise line offers singles' meet-and-greet parties on board, and the full range of other traditional shipboard activities that encourage social interaction among solo passengers.
+Special Extras: This Italian cruise line offers singles' meet-and-greet parties onboard, as well as a full range of other traditional shipboard activities that encourage social interaction among solo passengers.
 As Europeans love to dance, Costa's newest ships have some of the largest dance floors on the seas.
-While they don't have dedicated gentlemen hosts, there are plenty of opportunities to take to the dance floor for everything from merengue to polka!
+While they don't have dedicated gentlemen hosts, there are plenty of opportunities to take to the dance floor for everything from merengue to polka.

-Discounts Available: Europeans who book a dedicated single cabin do pay a supplement, but it can be as low as 30 percent above the double-occupancy rate.
-North Americans typically have to pay 80 to 100 percent more than the regular fares.
+Discounts Available: Single cabins do carry a supplement, but it can be as low as 30 percent above the double-occupancy rate.

-Special Extras: Solo travelers will never be bored with so many activities taking place onboard.
-You can attend lectures by experts in various fields, see a planetarium show on QM2, enjoy theatrical workshops and performances by the Royal Academy of Dramatic Art, play numerous rounds of team trivia, and bliss out in the spa.
+Special Extras: Nine midship single-occupancy cabins are being added to Queen Elizabeth in 2014: eight are ocean view cabins, while the ninth is a standard inside cabin.
+Additionally, solo travelers will never be bored on any Cunard ship with so many activities taking place onboard.
+You can attend lectures by experts in various fields, see a planetarium show on QM2, enjoy theatrical workshops and performances by members of the Royal Academy of Dramatic Art, play numerous rounds of team trivia and relax in the Canyon Ranch spa.

 Discounts Available: Cunard's typical solo supplement is 200 percent for Queens and Princess Grill and 175 percent for inside, outside and balcony cabins.
-Very occasionally will the line off discounts to solo travelers.
+On occasion, the line offer discounts to solo travelers.